kevintrinh388/Seed_Based_Graph_De-Anonymization_Project/README.md

 This was my group's attempt at solving the following problem listed below.
 (This was a class project from CSC4223/6223 PRIVACY)

+Our grade for this project was a 96/100.

 ##
 In this project, you will utilize seed based de-anonymization to solve real problems.